 (Franco's political party) (1975).

-the first numerary members of Opus Dei.
-He was also a close friend of
+one of the first numerary members of Opus Dei.
+He was also a close

-for Franco from 1939 to 1951, who is widely credited with
+Education for Franco from 1939 to 1951, who is widely credited with

 Economic Planning and subsequently Finance Secretary of the Philippines

 member of Opus Dei, who started Opus Dei in the Philippines.

 Chile, twice defeated in his bid for the presidency of Chile.
-He
+He is a

-municipalities of capital Santiago.
+Condes municipalities of capital Santiago.
 He was also Minister of

 was convicted of spying for the Soviet Union and Russia.
 His treason

 has been described as "possibly the